precice/systemtests/docs/architecture.md

 Afterwards, when the simulation finishes, the output is copied from all the solvers into the common volume.
 The testing script then extracts this data from the docker containers and compares them to the reference output using `compare_results.sh`.
 An error is thrown if they don't match.

 The comparison goes as follows:
-- First, check scan the output files to determine if an are missing and if the files differ at all.
+- First, scan the output files to determine if an are missing and if the files differ at all.
 If the content of a file fully matches its respective reference, it will not be considered in further steps.
 - After finding all non-matching files, compare these more thoroughly.
 There are numerous file differences which we expect to happen; time-stamps, dates, memory adresses, small floating point differences due to running on a different machine or OS.
 These, however, should not flag a test as failure.
 The script thus checks the file for textual and numerical differences and filters out any keywords that signify a values we expect to vary beforehand.
 This then leaves a comparison of filtered text and filtered numbers.
 For the latter we specifically compute the largest difference observed in a single entry and the overall average of differences.
 If these exceed their specified relative tolerance (default 0.1 percent), an error is thrown.

 In either case, after a test finishes, all the related volumes, networks and containers are removed.